 Here is our list, to be "ready to rent"

 Condition – is the property in an acceptable condition, clean and tidy.
 Are ther any outstanding jobs? would you be happy moving into your home in its current condition?

 Rent Smart Wales – are you registered or licensed?
 Do you know the difference?
 Registration is required to be able to use an estate agent to market, find and manage the tenant and property, whereas a license is required to to self manage

-Energy Performance Certificate – Has the property got a valid E.P.C.?
+Energy Performance Certificate – has the property got a valid E.P.C.?
 This is needed prior to marketing and lasts for 10 years from when it was commissioned.
 TOP TIP - E.P.C.'s last for 10 years and originated in 2008, so potentially already has expired; check that yours is still valid.
 Click here to check

 Landlords gas safety record – More commonly known as a gas certificate, all rented properties need one renewed annually.
 If there is work to be done, get it done before and then produce gas certificate before moving in the tenant